seoanezonjic/py_cmdtabs/README.rst

 * Tag tables: the tag_table.py script is used to include a series of specific tags to elements of a table.
 * Intersect columns: the intersect_columns.py script compares the elements of two columns belonging to two different tables.
 * Obtain common information: the table_linker.py script allows you to save in the same output file the information extracted from a tabulated file, based on the identifiers of a second file.
-* Replace information: The standard_name_replacer.py script replaces values ​​in a table based on a contributed value code.
+* Replace information: The standard_name_replacer.py script replaces values in a table based on a contributed value code.
 * Filter columns: The column_filter.py script filters columns from a tabulated file whose elements match a specified pattern.
 * Transform Excel format into tabular: the excel_to_tabular.py script transforms files with an .xlsx extension into tabular files and makes their handling easier.